South Africa marks return from football wilderness

 There, they were introduced to the assembled delegates and, to the delighted surprise of the South African delegation, given a standing ovation.

-It was a far from 1960 when Caf had become the world's first sporting organisation to expel South Africa as a result of its politics.
+It was a far cry from 1960 when Caf had become the world's first sporting organisation to expel South Africa as a result of its politics.

 Just over three decades on, Caf swiftly accorded the newly-created Safa affiliate status but, as per its own statutes, could not allow proper membership until its parent body Fifa had done so.